 You cannot use the -cp argument or the CLASSPATH environment variable to set CLASSPATH variables when you are using the -jar argument to start the ij tool.
 If you want to run the ij tool with a custom classpath, you cannot use the -jar argument.
 Instead, you have to use the full class name to start the ij tool (java org.apache.derby.tools.ij).
+In addition, you cannot use any of the module-aware command line switches such as -p, -m, and --add-modules.

-See Manually setting the CLASSPATH environment variable for more information about setting up the classpath and running the ij tool.
+See Manually setting the CLASSPATH/MODULEPATH environment variables for more information about setting up the classpath and running the ij tool.